Bridging Eurasia - Settlement history and climate change in Northeast Asia since the last ice age

 Embedded in the current international discussion about divergent paths to Neolithization in western and eastern Eurasia, the processes that led to sedentarization and peasant life in East Asia are examined.

-Kolbenhirse (Setaria italica) aus Nibutani, Hokkaido, Japan. © DAI_EA // Moa Hallgren-Brekenkamp
+Foxtail millet (Setaria italica) from Nibutani, Hokkaido, Japan. © DAI_EA // Moa Hallgren-Brekenkamp

 DAI Standort Eurasia Department, Beijing Branch